Greater-London-Authority/londonair/README.md

     ## 5  Suburban Barking and Dagenham    LAQN 51.56375  0.177891
     ## 6  Kerbside          Westminster    LAQN 51.52254 -0.154590

 This will work for sites in both networks.
-To fetch the data from just one of the networks the equivalent functions are `importLAQN()` and `importAQE()`, which have the same parameters as `importAllLondon()`.
+To fetch the data from just one of the networks the equivalent functions are `importLAQN()` and `importAQE()`, which have the same parameters as `importLondon()`.

 The format of the monitoring data returned will work with the utility functions included in the [OpenAir R package](http://davidcarslaw.github.io/openair/).